🔼The name Nazarene: Summary

 - The pursuit of the wellness of everybody, no matter where people come from or where they live, no matter which belief system they adhere to or which lifestyle they prefer, no matter whether they like you or not and vice versa.

 A Nazarene scientist won't stop being a scientist but will refute unfounded assumptions and hypotheses, irrespective of peer pressure or eligibility for funding.
-A Nazarene Christian will point out follies existing in Christianity (you're obviously on a Nazarene Christian website now), and a Nazarene politician will go head to head with corrupt colleagues.
+A Nazarene Christian will point out follies existing in Christianity, and a Nazarene politician will go head to head with corrupt colleagues.
 A Nazarene doctor will help any patient, no matter what they believe or how wealthy they are, just like a Nazarene plumber will repair anyone's toilet.
 And the best part is that no Nazarene will find it necessary to found a Nazarene club, with Nazarene symbols and Nazarene leadership.

 Nazarenism is quite literally anti-fascism; it stands perpendicular to the belief that one or one's group is somehow better or more important than others.
 More radically: the more intelligent a creature is, the more fascistic it tends to be, the more it values its own existence over that of others.
-A Nazarene typically thinks the other way around, not in the sense that he or she thinks she is less important than others, but rather that there are no others; there's only us and Truth.
+A Nazarene typically thinks the other way around (Philippians 2:3).
 To a Nazarene, faulty beliefs or destructive lifestyles are to humanity what a disease is to an individual; the proper response is healing, not shunning, rejecting or exterminating.

 Nazarenes listen, learn, grow, serve and share.
 They hate secrets and covertness, and relations with figures of formal authority are usually a bit shaky.
 They look forward to a world without temples (Revelation 21:22), but would never deliberately damage one.
 They are signified by immense respect, unbridled generosity, a sky-wide interest, clarity of vision and the unshakable willingness to die rather than allow deceit.